truecharts/website/src/pages/code_of_conduct.md

 ## Our Pledge

-In the interest of fostering a open and productive environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering a productive environment, we as contributors and maintainers pledge to making participation in our project and our community a productive and discrimination-free experience for everyone, regardless of age, disability, ethnicity, sex characteristics, gender, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.